r-frizzo/boschettona2023/README.md

 Analysis of GEMs and integration with metagenomics, viromics, and metabolomics data

 ## GEMs available at: https://figshare.com/s/a9e23bab7e9995b3fd7b
-  Compressed archives containing all Genome-scale metabolic models analysed in the manuscript, in .xml and .RDS format.
+  Compressed archives containing all Genome-scale metabolic models analysed in the manuscript, in .RDS format.